How ‘Don’t Worry Darling’ Gave Harry Styles a Shocking Makeover in Key Scenes

 The pandemic turned out to be a blessing in disguise for Thorisdottir.
 When production shut down for two weeks, she had Styles grow a beard.
 Thorisdottir says she would “cut into it to make it look scraggly and sparse.
 We just cut holes into it.”

-It was Wilde who suggested giving Jack’s character acne scars instead.
+While brainstorming, Wilde suggesting giving Jack acne, but Thorisdottir suggested going one step further and giving Jack’s character acne scarring instead.
 Says Thorisdottir, “I know people with acne scars, some are super insecure and self-conscious.
 So, I called Jason Collins.”

 Collins, an Emmy-winning special effects makeup artist, created the acne scars that riddled Jack’s real-world face.
 “He put them together really fast, and we tested them on Harry and he went for it,” Thorisdottir says.